Climate Change Response

 - Reduction effectiveness evaluation

-Conduct discussions quarterly to ensure that all measures are effectively implemented and achieve the expected results, and regularly report the effectiveness to the Board of Directors.
+Quarterly discussions are held to ensure all measures are effectively executed and achieve the intended outcomes, with regular reporting to the Board of Directors.

 Stakeholder Engageme